 Evaluation Strategy: A strong commitment to evaluation of the project is required.
-Describe the impact on ultimate outcome measures and interim outcome measures as outlined in Section 2.3.3.
-Describe the plan for outcome measurements, including data collection and management methods, statistical analyses, and anticipated results.
-Evaluation and reporting of outcomes must be headed by a professional who has demonstrated expertise in the field of program evaluation, intervention science, cancer screening, and/or behavioral risk reduction.
+Describe the impact on outcome measures and interim output measures as outlined in section 2.3.3.
+Describe the plan for outcome and output measurements, including data collection and management methods, data analyses, and anticipated results.
+Evaluation and reporting of results should be headed by a professional who has demonstrated expertise in the field.
 If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, or the like.
 Applicants should budget accordingly for the evaluation activity and should involve that professional during grant application preparation to ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.

 Organizational Qualifications and Capabilities: Describe the organization and its track record and success in providing programs and services.
 Describe the role and qualifications of the key collaborators/partners in the project.
 Include information on the organization's financial stability and viability.
 To ensure access to preventive services and reporting of services outcomes, applicants should demonstrate that they have provider partnerships and agreements (via memoranda of understanding) or commitments (via letters of commitment) in place.

 Integration and Capacity Building: CPRIT funds projects that target the unmet needs not sufficiently covered by other funding sources, and full maintenance of the project may not be feasible.
 This is especially the case when the project involves the delivery of clinical services.
 Educational and other less costly interventions may be more readily sustained.
 Full maintenance of a project, the ability of the grantee's setting or community to continue to deliver the health benefits of the intervention as funded, is not required; however, efforts toward maintenance should be described.

 It is expected that steps toward integration and capacity building for components of the project will be taken and plans for such be fully described in the application.
 Integration is defined as the extent the evidence-based intervention is integrated within the culture of the grantee's setting or community through policies and practice.
-Capacity building is any activity (e.g., training, identification of alternative resources, building internal assets) that builds durable resources and enables the grantee's setting or community to continue the delivery of some or all components of the evidence-based intervention.
+Capacity building is any activity (eg, training, identification of alternative resources, building internal assets) that builds durable resources and enables the grantee's setting or community to continue the delivery of some or all components of the evidence-based intervention.